-The 2015 and 2016 women’s soccer teams boast the most successful in the program’s history.
-In 2015, the team won its first Illinois Skyway Collegiate Conference championship with an undefeated record and repeated the feat in 2016.
-They also were NJCAA Region IV champions (2016, 2015, 2003) and competed two consecutive years in the national tournament in Florida.
+Since 2015, the women’s soccer program has boasted a number of successes.
+In 2015, the team won its first Illinois Skyway Collegiate Conference championship with an undefeated record and repeated the feat in 2016 and 2017.
+They also were NJCAA Region IV champions (2017, 2016, 2015, 2003) and competed three consecutive years in the national tournament in Florida.

 The 2016 team ended the season ranked #15 in the NJCAA Division I.